 - Cells should be stored indoors in a clean, level, dry, cool location.
 Recommended storage temperature is 0°F to 90°F (-18°C to 32°C). - 2.
-Stored lead-acid batteries self discharge and must be given a boost charge to prevent permanent performance degradation.
-For storage temperatures of 0°F to 77°F (-18°C to 25°C) the batteries should be recharged six months from the date of manufacture.
-For batteries stored at temperatures above 77°F (25°C), use the chart below for recharge intervals.
+Stored lead-acid cells self discharge and must be given a boost charge to prevent permanent performance degradation.

+0°F to 77°F (-18°C to 25°C) storage:

+Batteries should be recharged six months from date of manufacture.

+>77°F (25°C) storage:

+Use the chart below for recharge intervals.
 Voltage readings should be taken on a monthly basis.
-Cells that reach 2.10 vpc should be recharged regardless of scheduled interval.
+Cells that reach 2.10V per cell or less should be recharged regardless of scheduled interval.
 Record dates and conditions for all charges during storage.

-- 3. Recommended charge during storage is at a constant voltage of 0.05 volts per cell greater than recommended float voltage for 24 hours.
-Reference voltage chart in SYSTEM OPERATION section (pg.15). - 4.
-Do not store beyond 12 months. - 5.
-Store and charge in horizontal position only.
+- 3. If a boost charge is required; the recommended charge is 24 hours at a constant voltage equal to 2.40V per cell.

+- 4. Do not store beyond 12 months.

+- 5. Store in horizontal position only.